JSMitra/ForYourKeysOnly/FYKO_Clients/FYKO_Java/README.md

 	- Run FYKO.java as a Java Applications.
 	- Utility.java consists of all the helper functions.
 	- Project dependencies can be found in pom.xml
+	- Model H5 files are stored in the project root folder itself during code execution.